-Congratulations, you have decided to invigorate your life and career by teaching English abroad!
-But before you start packing your suitcase for this exciting new chapter in your life, there is one thing you need to acquire to best set you up for success—a Teaching English as a Foreign Language (TEFL) certificate.
+Congrats, you've made the life-changing decision to teach English abroad!
+But before you start packing your suitcase for this exciting new chapter in your life, there is one thing you’ll need to get to set yourself up for success: a TEFL certificate.
+In case you need a refresher, TEFL stands for teaching English as a foreign language.

 Completing a TEFL course from a reputable program shows prospective employers that 1) you’re committed to teaching English to the best of your abilities, and 2) you’re fully qualified and equipped to lead an ESL classroom.
 Indeed, without a valid TEFL certificate, many schools abroad will pass over your teaching application without a second glance.

 Needless to say, we strongly recommend that you enroll in and complete a TEFL course!
 But choosing a TEFL program from the thousands available—both online and in-person—is a challenge in itself.
 To help you sift through the myriad available programs, we’ve put together a few of the best practices for choosing a TEFL course.

 Find a program designed by a reputable institution

 As you well know, anyone can make a website in this day and age.
 So, when you’re searching for a TEFL course, it’s important to do your research about any potential program.
 There is no formal accrediting body for TEFL, so organizations are free to create a course, put it online and charge a fee.